 - A study published in 2021 found that Black children had higher rates of complications and perforations after appendectomies.

-Gender disparities can harm women.
+Discrimination and disparities in healthcare harm women.

 Doctors and nurses treat women differently from men, which can delay treatment and cause harm.
 Additionally, medical research has long been focused on men, leading to guidelines for diagnosis and treatments based on a man’s biology.